agl-alexglopez/maze-tui/README.md

 While I have not yet put together a testing suite for performance testing of building and solving the mazes, I will be interested to see the performance implications of the solvers.
 The [wiki](https://github.com/agl-alexglopez/maze-tui/wiki) is likely where you will find documentation of new features or other testing.

-## Wiki
+## Wiki and Why

 Please read the [wiki](https://github.com/agl-alexglopez/maze-tui/wiki) for more detailed explanation of settings, write-ups for each maze generation algorithm, and much more.

+Recently, I have come to believe that a maze generation and solving program is a great "Rosetta Stone" program.
+If you want to know what a Rosetta Stone program is, and get a deeper insight into how you can make something like this yourself, please visit my [blog](https://agl-alexglopez.github.io/) and read my [Rosetta Stones and Mazes](https://agl-alexglopez.github.io/2025/08/01/rosetta-stones-and-mazes-the-premise.html) article series.
 Thank you!

 ## Tips